Montgomery Air National Guard Base: History

 The base has previously been known as Gunter Army Airfield Auxiliary #6 and is still sometimes known as Dannelly Field.

 The roots of the 187th Fighter Wing date back to 1952 when the Alabama Air National Guard organized the 160th Tactical Reconnaissance Squadron in Birmingham, Alabama equipped with the RF-51 Mustang.
 The squadron moved to Dannelly Field on 1 January 1953, and entered the jet age with the arrival of the RF-80 Shooting Star in 1955.
 Within a year the 160th transitioned to the RF-84 Thunderflash aircraft, which served as the squadron's primary aircraft for the next 15 years.

-The squadron was mobilized during the Berlin Crisis in 1961-1962 and deployed to Toul-Rosieres Air Base, France.
+The squadron was mobilized during the Berlin Crisis in 1961-1962 and deployed to Toul-Rosières Air Base, France.
 In August 1962, the squadron returned to normal peacetime status and was reorganized.
 It was then officially designated the 187th Reconnaissance Group.

 In 1971, the Thunderflash was replaced by the RF-4C Phantom II, which was flown for 17 years.
 From 1971 to 1982, the group remained in the reconnaissance role.
 The 187th won many honors during this timeframe, including the best reconnaissance unit in the nation in the Photo Finish "81" competition.

 In 1982, the 187th changed missions from reconnaissance to the multi-purpose fighter role after acquiring the F-4D.
 The Group established itself as a premier tactical fighter unit by capturing overall top honors in the ANG Fangsmoke competition in 1987.
 In October 1988, the Group converted to the F-16 aircraft.
 In October 1995, the Group was designated a Wing under Air Force reorganization; becoming the 187th Fighter Wing.